What our graduates and their whānau say about HRC...

 Former students Taylor (left) and Jordan (right) share their experiences on how HRC has helped them.

-At HRC I never thought I
+At HRC I never thought I would go ice skating,

 HRC was the most wonderful place for our moko.